matthewsides/Research-Software-Vulnerabilities/README.md

 #### Conclusion

-Inconclusion ascertaining prospective proposals, through the analysis of all the data congregated during both the second and primary research.
+In conclusion ascertaining prospective proposals, through the analysis of all the data congregated during both the second and primary research.
 In paticular using the case studies it may be seen that the most probable course of action with regards to ensuring no security breaches occur with vulnerabilities not arising, would be to facilitate through testing during and after development.
 This would essentially lessen the amount of exploits within the system since all factors have been considered, tested and fixed either before the software has been ushered out or after through updates.

 Further taking into consideration the feedback gathered from surveyees, (primary research) in addition to the case studies and software development stages covered in the secondary research, monitoring along with the  inclusion of versions is suggested to be premeditated and if possible implemented.
 The reason for self regulation or monitoring is to ensure that any unusual activity is catalogued, thus preventing the issue from getting out of hand as a patch may be avaliable with those responsible or involved being delegated punishments.
 Whilst the addition of versions essentially allows the for user feedback,branching upon the idea of updates, which would ensure that the software is compatable with the latest system, with the user feedback proving viable when implementing theses updates as the feedback recieved may point to bugs previously missed, thus ensuring the software quality upon release and removing exploits.